carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

 As support for debugging information gets added to the various LLVM source-language front-ends, the information used should be documented here.

-The following sections provide examples of various C/C++ constructs and the debug information that would best describe those constructs.
+The following sections provide examples of a few C/C++ constructs and the debug information that would best describe those constructs.
+The canonical references are the ``DIDescriptor`` classes defined in ``include/llvm/IR/DebugInfo.h`` and the implementations of the helper functions in ``lib/IR/DIBuilder.cpp``.

 C/C++ source file information
 -----------------------------